 It was also interesting that a few people made a point that even though they had the same surname as Harriet that they were not related.

 On another branch of my family, in Hardin County, Tennessee, this strategy paid off again.
 Margaret’s Cherry’s file tells a story that likely applies to much of the enslaved population in the area, which includes several of my collateral ancestors.

 Margaret’s file describes how her first husband Henry Jones was murdered at the Fort Pillow Massacre.
 Fort Pillow was a Union fort in Tennessee.

 On April 12, 1864, Confederate General Nathan Bedford Forrest (notorious as a slave trader and the first Grand Wizard of the Ku Klux Klan) invaded the fort.
 He and his troops murdered most of the African-American soldiers who were trying to surrender.

 The memory of this tragedy served as a rallying cry during the war for black soldiers during many battles, as they yelled “Remember Fort Pillow!”

-Like Margaret, many of Savannah’s enslaved persons left and followed the Army to Corinth, Mississippi.
+Like Margaret, many other enslaved persons likely left Savannah and followed the Army to Corinth, Mississippi.

 In Corinth, one of the better Contraband Camps was eventually established, which now is part of Shiloh National Park.